Laying The Groundwork For M&A Success

 Obviously, that preparation paid off in a Gold Medal.

-For business owners, preparation can be the difference between success and failure.
+For small business owners, preparation can be the difference between success and failure.
 Solid preparation can mean literally making millions of dollars more, while poor preparation can lead to a completely failed transaction.
 This week, we’re looking at the Strategy & Preparation phase of the M&A journey and what needs to be done to make it a success.

 There are four key elements to the Strategy & Preparation phase, and in each one your own personal Dream Team of investment bankers, lawyers and tax accountants plays a crucial role:

-1) Developing the exit strategy
+1) Developing the business sale strategy

 2) Identifying potential buyers

-3) Preparing a limited data room
+3) Preparing a limited data room to store sensitive data

-4) Creating highly targeted marketing materials
+4) Creating highly targeted marketing materials for potential acquirers

-Develop the Exit Strategy
+Develop the Business Sale Strategy

 In this step, your Exitwise Dream Team helps create a holistic sales strategy unique to the business, whether it’s for an individual founder, partnership or investor-backed organization.
 There are multiple scenarios available at this stage – are the owners looking to recapitalize the business to accelerate growth?
 Are they looking to transfer ownership to another family member or existing management team members (i.e, Employee Stock Ownership Plan - ESOP)?
 Is one owner looking to retire and the others are looking to stay in the business?
 Or, is ownership looking to make a clean break from the business and cash out for maximum value?
 The Exitwise Dream Team helps the management team think through all of the potential options and helps determine the course of action that maximizes value to each stakeholder.